Digital-Avatars-and-Robotics/MUDxGodot/README.md

 ### UI

 Create new User Interface Scene and add 2 child nodes - Button and Label.
 You can change text of the Label to "Increment".

-Right click on scene in file expoler in godot and set it as main scene.
+Place them how you like in 2D editor.

 your tree should look like this

 ![godot tree](/imgs/godot_tree.png)

+Right click on scene in file expoler in godot and set it as main scene.

 Attach new script to Control and add to it "button_up" signal from Button.
 Add following code: